Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Dataset

 \subsection{3D ALS point clouds}

 The 3D ALS point clouds used in this study is part of the Danish Height Model dataset~\citep{dhmklimadatastyrelsen}.
+The ALS product specifications can be found in the report by the \cite{dhm2020}.
 This comprehensive dataset covers the entire country of Denmark and is continuously updated through yearly systematic airborne laser scanning.
 As of 2018 and forward, 1/5 of the country is updated annually.
 In this research we use ALS point clouds from 2019, 2020, 2021, 2022 and 2023 depending on the area of the forest, as illustrated in Figure~\ref{fig:orthophotos-denmark-with-ortho-and-als-examples}.
 For each forest area, we ensure temporal consistency by using orthophotos captured in the same year as the corresponding ALS point cloud data, allowing for fair comparison between the two modalities and ensuring that both data sources represent the forest conditions from the same time period.
-The point clouds are available in tiles spanning $1\times1$ km and the point density averages 8 points/m$^2$ for data, with a horizontal accuracy of 0.15 m and a vertical accuracy of 0.05 m.
+The point clouds are available in tiles spanning 1$\times$1 km and the point density averages 8 points/m$^2$ for data, with a horizontal accuracy of 0.15 m and a vertical accuracy of 0.05 m.